codefinity/oeuvre/README.md

 	When I try to authenticate using valid
 		| name | email            | password    |
 		| mark  | email@gmail.com | Passw0rd123 |
-	Then I should be authenticated.
+	Then I should be authenticated

 Scenario: Authentication with in-valid credentials should not allow logging in
 	Given I am logged out
-	When I try to authenticate using valid
+	When I try to authenticate using in-valid
 		| name | email            | password    |
 		| mark  | email@gmail.com | Passw0rd123 |
-	Then I should be authenticated.
+	Then I should not be authenticated

 ```